z-Wind/schwab_api/README.md

 Currently, the API only supports individual developers.

 ## Prerequisites
-To use the API, you need to apply for access on the [Charles Schwab Developer Portal](https://developer.schwab.com/home).
+1. To use the API, you need to apply for access on the [Charles Schwab Developer Portal](https://developer.schwab.com/home).
 Upon approval, you will receive the necessary Key and Secret.
+2. Create a self-signed certificate
+    ```
+    openssl req -newkey rsa:4096 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
+    ```

 ## Example
 ```rust